jtruo/hairutility/README.md

 # hairutility-web

 HairUtility is a side project website I made to help people get better haircuts.
 In order to help people receive better haircuts, I created hair profiles to store more information about haircuts onto the website/apps.
 After receiving lots of feedback from customer interviews, I decided that I would not invest more time into this project.

-The greatest obstacle was that people have different hair types/shapes that make it difficult to replicate another person's haircut.
+The greatest obstacle was the differenting hair types/shapes that make it difficult to replicate another person's haircut.
 There is hardly any documentation on the code which is bad practice.
 I invested much of my time rapidly developing the full-stack django website.

 # Prerequisites